antor940/puffer-panel/README.md

 ## Step-by-Step Instructions

 1. **Locate the 'Port' Option**: When creating a Minecraft server in the PufferPanel, ensure you locate the 'Port' option.
 Initially, set it to '25565'.

+2. **Setting up Velocity Proxy**

-3. **if your server is created by Velocity the go to "velocity.toml" an change the:**
+If your server is created using Velocity, follow these steps to change the port binding:

-**What port should the proxy be bound to?
-By default, we'll bind to all addresses on port 25577.**
-**bind = "0.0.0.0:25577**
-**change it according to you it not work if you change the port in Puffer Panel setting you must do it in the "velocity.toml" file to work**
+1. Navigate to the `velocity.toml` file.
+2. Find the line: `bind = "0.0.0.0:25577"`.
+3. Modify the port according to your preference.
+4. Save the changes.

-4. **Single Server Configuration**: If your server is exclusively in the PufferPanel, there shouldn't be any issues with the default port.
+3. **Single Server Configuration**: If your server is exclusively in the PufferPanel, there shouldn't be any issues with the default port.

-5. **Multiple Server Configuration**: If you're creating multiple Minecraft servers, adjust the port to '25566' for each additional server.
+4. **Multiple Server Configuration**: If you're creating multiple Minecraft servers, adjust the port to '25566' for each additional server.
 Increment the port number accordingly for each new server.

-6. **Accessing Your Server IP**: Your server IP will be in the format "YOUR_VPS_IP:PORT".
+5. **Accessing Your Server IP**: Your server IP will be in the format "YOUR_VPS_IP:PORT".

-7. **Finding the Server Port**: To obtain the server port:
+6. **Finding the Server Port**: To obtain the server port:
     - The default port is the one you set during the creation of the Minecraft server.
     - You can also modify it from the PufferPanel server settings.
 Navigate to your server in the PufferPanel, then access the settings.
 There will be a 'Port' section where you can view and modify the port number.
 The characters or numbers displayed in the 'Port' section will be your server port.